c-bertran/42-exam-shell/CONTRIBUTING.md

 }
 ```
 Let's go into more detail:
-- `id` : the id of your exam
+- `id` : the id of your challenge
-- `dirName` : the name of the folder in which your exam is located
+- `dirName` : the name of the folder in which your challenge is located
 - `name` : the different names of this one in the different languages
-- `goal` : the number of points needed by the user to complete your exam
+- `goal` : the number of points needed by the user to complete your challenge
-- `time` : the time you want to give the user to complete your exam.
+- `time` : the time you want to give the user to complete your challenge.
 Accept days `d`, hours `h`, minutes `m`, seconds `s` (`3d 14h 41m 17s`)
 - `exercises` : the list containing your exercises.
-  This list contains sub-lists containing your exams.
-Each sub-list represents a step in your exam.
+  This list contains sub-lists containing your exercises.
+Each sub-list represents a step in your challenge.
 For example two sub-lists represent two steps.
-In each sub-list, one exam is randomly selected
+In each sub-list, one exercise is randomly selected

 ### Exercise structure
 Let's go into more detail on the definition of an exercise: